a1k0n/a1k0n.github.io/_posts/2011-07-20-donut-math.markdown

 \]

 But wait: we also want the whole donut to spin around on at least two more axes for the animation.
-They were called *A* and *B* in the original code.
-I believe I did a rotation about the *x*-axis by *A* and another rotation about the *y*-axis by *B*.
+They were called *A* and *B* in the original code: it was a rotation about the *x*-axis by *A* and a rotation about the *z*-axis by *B*.
 This is a bit hairier, so I'm not even going write the result yet, but it's a bunch of matrix multiplies.

 \[
 \left( \begin{matrix}